Who is who in early years

 Supporting early identification and intervention through advice and support in implementing a graduated response to meet the needs of children with SEND and promote inclusion through:

-• Enhancing SENCO's knowledge and experience through delivery of training and termly network meetings.
+• Enhancing Special Educational Needs and Disabilities Coordinators (SENCO) knowledge and experience through delivery of training and termly network meetings.

 • Offering advice and guidance regarding SEND processes.